Alpha Epsilon Delta: History

 In February 1929 the first two women were initiated as members, making Alpha Epsilon Delta one of the earliest co-educational honor societies established.

-In 1949, AED was incorporated in the State of Michigan.
-In February 1962, the Society was reincorporated in the District of Columbia as a nonprofit, educational organization.
+It joined the Association of College Honor Societies in 1945.
+In 1949, Alpha Epsilon Delta was incorporated in the State of Michigan.
+It reincorporated in the District of Columbia as a nonprofit, educational organization in February 1962.
+By 2011, it had 179 active chapters and 168,178 initiates.

-The business of the Society is conducted by the National Officers, Regional Directors, and active chapters, with authorization of the national convention, held biennially.
+The business of the society is conducted by the National Officers, Regional Directors, and active chapters, with authorization of the national convention, held biennially.

-Alpha Epsilon Delta (AED) has today become the world's largest Honor Society exclusively serving premedical education, with a membership exceeding 144,000 in 186 chapters.
+Alpha Epsilon Delta (AED) has today become the world's largest Honor Society exclusively serving premedical education, with a membership exceeding 229,000 in 270 chapters.
+Its national headquarters is located in Fort Worth, Texas.